DiagnosticTrouble.com was developed by experts in automotive service industry to help diagnose cars and assist in troubleshooting procedures.

 The codes in all these different types are grouped into four categories:

 The OBD 2 Diagnostics trouble process is preformed by your cars onboard computer system using sensors located throughout your car's engine, drive train(p), chassis(c), body(b), and network communication(u) systems.
-Some fault codes indicate real problems with your vehicle and some indicate faulty sensors, see Cause and Repair Info Below.
+Some fault codes indicate real problems with your vehicle and some indicate faulty sensors

 Data link connector location is under dashboard on driver side of car.